felixlu/awesome-stars/topics.md

 - [pywinauto/pywinauto](https://github.com/pywinauto/pywinauto) - Windows GUI Automation with Python (based on text properties)
 - [testcontainers/testcontainers-python](https://github.com/testcontainers/testcontainers-python) - Testcontainers is a Python library that providing a friendly API to run Docker container.
 It is designed to create runtime environment to use during your automatic tests.
 - [FactoryBoy/factory_boy](https://github.com/FactoryBoy/factory_boy) - A test fixtures replacement for Python
-- [HypothesisWorks/hypothesis](https://github.com/HypothesisWorks/hypothesis) - Hypothesis is a powerful, flexible, and easy to use library for property-based testing.
+- [HypothesisWorks/hypothesis](https://github.com/HypothesisWorks/hypothesis) - The property-based testing library for Python
 - [microsoft/playwright](https://github.com/microsoft/playwright) - Playwright is a framework for Web Testing and Automation.
 It allows testing Chromium, Firefox and WebKit with a single API.
 - [jestjs/jest](https://github.com/jestjs/jest) - Delightful JavaScript Testing.
 - [DeviceFarmer/stf](https://github.com/DeviceFarmer/stf) - Control and manage Android devices from your browser.